 - and more!

 O.J.
 Watson Park is a really fun place for kids.
 It has pedal boats, kayak rentals, miniature golf, a little train to ride, numerous playgrounds, a yellow brick road (of course!), and pony rides.

 Some of the activities at Watson Park do charge a small fee, and they will be available after the Kids to Parks Day event is over at noon.
 It’s very inexpensive though, and some of those activities will be free during the Kids to Parks Day event from 10 a.m. to noon.

-Find out more about O.J.
+Find out more about free and cheap events at O.J.
 Watson Park

 Get free Kids to Parks printable resources